I think the saying is true: Did it really happen if you didn’t log it in Strava?

 How to sync your Garmin with Strava

-Our fitness wearables typically offer more benefits than challenges, and one of the biggest benefits is syncing that device’s activity information with third-party apps and services, especially the popular Strava app!
+Our fitness wearables typically offer more benefits than challenges.
+One of the biggest benefits is syncing that device’s activity information with third-party apps and services, especially the popular Strava app!

 Connecting Strava and Garmin via the Garmin Connect app

-First, be sure that you have downloaded the Strava app onto your phone and that you have created a Strava account.
+First, be sure you have downloaded the Strava app onto your phone and created a Strava account.

 From the Garmin Connect app: